Shoppers turn to own-label lines to save money

 - Published

-Shoppers have been switching away from branded sauces, cereals and drinks, and opting for supermarkets' own-brand equivalents to save money at the till, the latest figures show.
+Shoppers have been switching away from branded sauces, cereals and drinks, and opting for supermarkets' own-brand equivalents to save money at the till, research suggests.

 Sales of own-label products have risen 47% over the last year, according to market research firm Kantar.

-The change in shopping habits comes against a backdrop of sharply rising food prices.
+The trend comes against a backdrop of sharply rising food prices.

-In January grocery prices were up 16.7% compared to a year ago, Kantar said.
+In January, grocery prices were up a record 16.7% compared to a year ago, Kantar said.

-Kantar calculates that households are facing an increase of £788 to their annual grocery bills as a result of rising prices.
+Households are facing an increase of £788 to their annual grocery bills "if they don't change their behaviour to cut costs", said Kantar analyst Fraser McKevitt.

+People have been turning to more own-label brands, "with sales of these lines growing consistently over the past nine months," he said.

+Many supermarkets have also been using price-matching with rivals and savings through loyalty schemes to encourage people to shop with them, Mr McKevitt added.